-- Pack a room at time and don’t mix rooms in the same box.
+- Pack a room at a time and don’t mix rooms in the same box.

 - Pack heavy items in small boxes.

-- Pack a “Open First” box and load it last onto the truck.
+- Pack an “Open First” box and load it last onto the truck.

 - Keep medication or anything you need to use throughout moving day in the cab of the truck.